7 Strategies to Ease Children’s Stress in Anxious Times

-It’s no secret that kids today are more stressed than ever.
+It’s no secret that kids today are more stressed than ever and why we must help ease children’s stress.
 In a world of ever-increasing uncertainty, our children are feeling anxious in ways that we never experienced when we were young.
+Pandemics, school shootings, fires, earthquakes and hurricanes are just a few reasons.
 Research also confirms our kids are stressed…and at far high levels than we may acknowledge.

 We can teach children healthy ways to manage their stress.
 In fact, doing so may be one of our most important tasks.

-Here are a few stress-busting strategies that I shared on the TODAY show.
-Introduce your child to a few and see what resonates best.
+Here are a few stress-busting strategies that I shared recently n the TODAY show.
+Introduce your child to one at a time, and see what resonates best.
 Then practice it repeatedly until your child can use the tool without you.
+Weaving practice into daily routines is the optimum way to help kids learn any skill.

 7 Simple Ways Help Kids Calm Down and De-Stress